AJWest22/weather-app/weather-app/README.md

 ## **Features to be Added**

 The design of the site is something I'd like to work a lot more on.
-I'd like to add rounded corners of around 25px to the divs holding the remaining 15 days forecast, and add a colour change of some kind, so when hovered over the background changes to a differet color and enlarges.
-I'd also like to add the respective icons to the center of each of those divs.
+I'd like to add rounded corners of around 25px to the divs holding the remaining 15 days forecast and add a colour change of some kind, so when hovered over the background changes to a differet color and enlarges.
+I'd also like to add the respective icons to the center of each of those divs on the homepage.

 ## **Credits**